Central Garden & Pet (NASDAQ:CENT) Updates FY 2022 Earnings Guidance

-Central Garden & Pet (NASDAQ:CENT – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Central Garden & Pet (NASDAQ:CENT – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.10- for the period, compared to the consensus earnings per share estimate of $3.10.
 The company issued revenue guidance of -.

-Separately, Truist Financial dropped their target price on shares of Central Garden & Pet from $65.00 to $60.00 in a research report on Tuesday, March 22nd.

 Central Garden & Pet Company Profile (Get Rating)